dinertekeshan/RecruitmentCS/README.md

 And these are; "item_candidate.position == my_data_employer.position
 and item_candidate.city == my_data_employer.city
 and item_candidate.is_active.
-In the Version 3 there will be a general chart for both Employers and Applicants separately.
+In the Version 3 there is a general chart for Sent Mails and Positions columns in the Home page.

 In this web project Python Flask and MSSQL server is used.